dancurcio/dancurcio/README.md

 - 👋 Hi, I’m @dancurcio
-- 👀 I’m interested in cp-gaa-sc-data-eingineering repository.
+- 👀 I’m interested in the cp-gaa-sc-data-eingineering repository.
 - 🌱 I have SQL experience with Microsoft SQL, hive / HQL & oracle SQL but new to teradata SQL.
 I have some python development experience.
-- 💞️ I’m looking to collaborate on Supply Chain Analytics, efforts to create a data lake and or staging tables to drive re-use of data.
+- 💞️ I’m looking to collaborate efforts to create a data lake and or staging tables to drive re-use of data.
 - 📫 How to reach me ...

 <!---